josh-works/intermediate_ruby_obstacle_course/nokogiri/readme.md

 $ ruby nokogiri_test.rb
 ```

 You should see a bunch of skips.
 Unskip the first test, and make it pass.
+Work through this blog post as you work through each test; this readme and the test file go hand-in-hand.

 For now, I've included the answers (commented out).
 Delete them and see if you can make the tests pass without any assistance.